Skip Navigation

 Old Town Alexandria

 After a busy day in D.C., come home to Old Town Alexandria to stroll, dine, relax and enjoy waterfront views.
-With intimate historic sites and attractions like the Freedom House Museum and Torpedo Factory Art Center you’ll want to make time to explore Alexandria during your stay.
+Find intimate historic sites and museums and attractions like the Torpedo Factory Art Center alongside 200+ independent restaurants and boutiques.

 Explore More